svviz/svviz/docs/commandline.rst

 Additional options
 ------------------

-The default settings are typically correct for paired-end Illumina data.
-To specify single-ended data, specify the --single-ended option, or use one of the following presets:
+The default settings are typically correct for Illumina data.
+Read orientation and insert sizes will be inferred for each input library.
+Sequencing platforms that have a substantially higher error rate than Illumina may need adjusting of the ``--aln-quality`` option.

 - ``--pacbio`` for pacific biosciences sequencing (because PacBio sequencing is typically of lower base-quality than Illumina sequencing, this preset changes the ``--aln-quality`` option as well to retain lower quality alignments as support for the Ref and Alt alleles)
-- ``--moleculo`` for Moleculo (now called TruSeq synthetic long reads)
-- ``--mate-pair`` which specifies that the orientation of the reads is outward facing (ie -/+) rather than inward facing (ie +/-)

 The ``--min-mapq`` option specifies the mapping quality threshold; reads with mapq (this is set during the original genome-wide mapping by bwa, bowtie, etc) below this threshold will be discarded during pre-processing.